heavyk/dygma/bazecor.md

 ### initial user experience (IUE)
 - if not connected via RF/wire, show alert saying it's necessary, else automatically connect.
 - if first time, or no keyboard is found [setup] brings up (NUE) (maybe text like "get setup/started (now)")
+- most people will only have one kbd, so no need to show which kbd selector, untill there has been more than one keyboard connected.

 ### new user experience (NUE)
 - first show a welcome screen with an option to set dark/light mode and adjust font settings, with an additional link to "getting started" which will have all of the setup and install directions for the user